rsocket/rsocket/Protocol.md

 ## Fragmentation And Reassembly

-RESPONSE frames with NEXT headers may respresent a large object and MAY need to be fragmented to fit within the Header Data size.
-When this occurs, the NEXT headers Begin and End bits must be used to indicate a begin fragment and an end fragment.
-Or, when both bits set, the contents represent a complete NEXT header.
+RESPONSE frames may respresent a large object and MAY need to be fragmented to fit within the Frame Data size.
+When this occurs, the RESPONSE Begin and End bits must be used to indicate a begin fragment and an end fragment.
+Or, when both bits set, the contents represent a reassembled RESPONSE.

 ## Stream Sequences and Lifetimes